JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

 See: [Connecting source sets](#connecting-source-sets).
 {:.note}

 The source set names are case-sensitive.
-When referring to a default source set, make sure the name prefix matches a target's name, for example, a source set `iosX64Main` for a target `iosX64`.
+When referring to a default source set by its name, make sure the name prefix matches a target's name, for example, a source set `iosX64Main` for a target `iosX64`.

 A source set by itself is platform-agnostic, but it can be considered platform-specific if it is only compiled for a single platform.
 A source set can, therefore, contain either